FenixAlliance/ABS.Docs/Integrations/Google/Merchant.md

 # Configuring survey opt-in

 To set up the Google Merchant Survey Opt-In, all you need to do is to plug your Google Merchant ID into the integration configuration page.

+To set up your Merchant ID, navigate to the Studio on any Web Portal, head to Integration > Google > Merchant and place your Google Merchant ID on the form field, then save changes.